 A student should expect to spend three hours on preparation and learning assignments for every semester credit hour.
-If a class is a 3-semester credit hour class, it is expected that a student should spend about 9 hours out of class on assignments in addition to 3 hours of in-class time for a total of about 12 hours per week to obtain an "A" in a class.
+If a class is a 3-semester credit hour class, it is expected that a student should spend about 8-10 hours per week to obtain an "A" in a class.
 It is important to develop a Time Management Plan to be successful.